oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/deployment/APIGateway/apigateway-lab.md

-#### Check API Gateway Metrics
+### Check API Gateway Metrics

+---

-If we open our API Gateway details page in OCI Console, we can see some activity:
+After we have done some testing, if we open our API Gateway details page in OCI Console, we can see some activity:

 ![image-20200518094137609](images/image-630.png)